ananddtyagi/Claude-Code-Editor/README.md

 ## Installation

-1. Install the extension from the VS Code marketplace
+1. Install the extension from the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=AnandTyagi.claude-code-editor)
-2. Or install manually from the VSIX file:
+2. Or install manually from the VSIX file: [Open VSX Page](https://open-vsx.org/extension/AnandTyagi/claude-code-editor)
    - Download the `.vsix` file
    - In VS Code, go to Extensions view
    - Click the "..." menu (ellipsis) and select "Install from VSIX"